cdown/chrisdown.name/_posts/2021-07-02-tmpfs-inode-corruption-introducing-inode64.md

 ## Volatile inode numbers

-On non-volatile filesystems, inode numbers are typically finite and often have some kind of implementation-defined semantic meaning (eg. implying where the inode is disk).
+On non-volatile filesystems, inode numbers are typically finite and often have some kind of implementation-defined semantic meaning (e.g. implying where the inode is disk).
 Take for example ext4's bytes-per-inode ratio, which is configurable with `mkfs.ext4 -i`.
 This behaviour means that it's typically very hard to get inode number collisions without significant filesystem corruption.